 Key Takeaways

-- Know Your True Market Position: Benchmarking provides an objective look at how your LTL rates, fees, and service levels stack up against similar shippers, revealing exactly where you’re overspending and where you have a competitive advantage.
+• Know Your True Market Position: Benchmarking provides an objective look at how your LTL rates, fees, and service levels stack up against similar shippers, revealing exactly where you’re overspending and where you have a competitive advantage.

-- Accurate Data is Non-Negotiable: The success of your analysis hinges on clean, standardized data.
+• Accurate Data is Non-Negotiable: The success of your analysis hinges on clean, standardized data.
 Use your own detailed shipping history alongside current market data to ensure you are making valid, apples-to-apples comparisons that lead to reliable insights.

-- Negotiate from a Position of Strength: Armed with objective data, you can transform carrier conversations from guesswork into fact-based negotiations.
+• Negotiate from a Position of Strength: Armed with objective data, you can transform carrier conversations from guesswork into fact-based negotiations.
 Use your findings to secure more favorable contract terms and make continuous improvements to your shipping operations.

-What is LTL Rate Benchmarking?
+What Exactly Is LTL Rate Benchmarking?

 Think of LTL rate benchmarking as a report card for your shipping spend.
 It’s the process of comparing your Less-Than-Truckload (LTL) shipping rates, discounts, and performance against industry standards and what other shippers are paying.
 This isn’t just about finding the cheapest price; it’s about understanding the value you’re getting and ensuring your rates are competitive for your specific shipping profile.
 For any business that ships a high volume of LTL freight, this process is fundamental to a healthy bottom line.